Docetism: Christology and theological implications

 The opponents against whom Ignatius of Antioch inveighs are often taken to be Monophysite docetists.
 In his letter to the Smyrnaeans, 7:1, written around 110 AD, he writes:

 While these characteristics fit a Monophysite framework, a slight majority of scholars consider that Ignatius was waging a polemic on two distinct fronts, one Jewish, the other docetic; a minority holds that he was concerned with a group that commingled Judaism and docetism.
 Others, however, doubt that there was actual docetism threatening the churches, arguing that he was merely criticizing Christians who lived Jewishly or that his critical remarks were directed at an Ebionite or Cerinthian possessionist Christology, according to which Christ was a heavenly spirit that temporarily possessed Jesus.

 Islam and docetism

 Some commentators have attempted to make a connection between Islam and docetism using the following Quranic verse:

-Some scholars accept that Islam was influenced by Manichaeism (Docetism) in this view.
-However the general consensus is that Manichaeism was not prevalent in Mecca in the 6th and 7th centuries, when Islam developed.
+Some scholars theorise that Islam was influenced by Manichaeism (Docetism) in this view.
+However, the general consensus is that Manichaeism was not prevalent in Mecca in the 6th and 7th centuries, when Islam developed, and the influence can therefore not be proven.